 For purposes of this section «#», the following transaction shall be referred to as “Market Exchange Transaction Part C”.

-Under Market Transaction Part C, BPA will deliver federal power to «Customer Name»’s load, in hourly amounts equal to the hourly amounts scheduled pursuant to Market Exchange Transaction A. Such federal power deliveries shall be from the Federal Columbia River Power System or from alternative power and transmission arrangements, consistent with section «#».5.2 below.
+Under Market Exchange Transaction Part C, BPA will make BPA-provided power available and acquire and pay for Transfer Service to deliver «Customer Name»’s load, in hourly amounts equal to the hourly amounts scheduled pursuant to Market Exchange Transaction A. Such BPA-provided power deliveries shall be from the Federal Columbia River Power System or from alternative power and transmission arrangements, consistent with section «#».5.2 below.

 «#».4 Failure to Deliver

-If «Customer Name» fails to make its Mid-C Resource Over Non-Firm available to BPA under Market Exchange Transaction Part A for any reason, including a Transmission Event that impacts Market Exchange Transaction Part A, then BPA shall serve «Customer Name»’s load and assess «Customer Name» any applicable charges or penalties as provided in the Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge.
+If «Customer Name» fails to make its Mid-C Resource Over Non-Firm available to BPA under Market Exchange Transaction Part A for any reason, including a Transmission Event that impacts Market Exchange Transaction Part A, such failure shall not negate BPA’s obligation related to Market Exchange Transaction Part C. BPA shall assess «Customer Name» any applicable charges or penalties as provided in the applicable Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge.

 If a Transmission Event impacts Market Exchange Transaction Part B, then BPA shall provide Transmission Curtailment Management Service (TCMS) for Market Exchange Transaction Part B consistent with section 4 of Exhibit F.

-«#».5 Costs of Market Exchange and Other Terms and Conditions(02/21/23 Version)
+«#».5 Costs of Market Exchange and Other Terms and Conditions

-«#».5.1 BPA’s financial support for the transmission capacity associated with «Customer Name»’s Market Exchange(s) shall be consistent with and subject to the established caps and limitations included in section 1 and section 2 of Exhibit G.
+«#».5.1 BPA’s financial support for the transmission capacity associated with «Customer Name»’s Market Exchange(s) shall be consistent with and subject to the established caps and limitations included in section 2 of Exhibit G.

-Option 1: Include for all customers except Wells and Harney

-«#».5.2 For Market Exchange Transaction Part C, BPA shall pay only the capacity costs associated with transmission service to «Customer Name» over transmission facilities of the Third Party Transmission Provider that either: (1) interconnect directly to «Customer Name»’s facilities or (2) interconnect to BPA transmission facilities which subsequently interconnect with «Customer Name»’s facilities. «Customer Name» shall pay any costs associated with the delivery of federal power to an interconnection point with the Third Party Transmission Provider, including obtaining and paying for transmission across all intervening transmission systems and equipment.

-End Option 1

-Option 2: Include the following for Wells and Harney

-«#».5.2 For Market Exchange Transaction Part C, BPA shall pay for the capacity costs associated with transmission service to «Customer Name» over transmission facilities of the Third Party Transmission Provider that either: (1) interconnect directly to «Customer Name»’s facilities or (2) interconnect to BPA transmission facilities which subsequently interconnect with «Customer Name»’s facilities. «Customer Name» shall pay any costs associated with the delivery of federal power to an interconnection point with the Third Party Transmission Provider, including obtaining and paying for transmission across all intervening transmission systems and equipment.
+«#».5.2 For Market Exchange Transaction Part C, BPA shall pay the capacity costs associated with transmission service to «Customer Name» over transmission facilities of the Third-Party Transmission Provider that either: (1) interconnect directly to «Customer Name»’s facilities or (2) interconnect to BPA transmission facilities which subsequently interconnect with «Customer Name»’s facilities. «Customer Name» shall pay any costs associated with the delivery of BPA-provided power to an interconnection point with the Third-Party Transmission Provider, including obtaining and paying for transmission across all intervening transmission systems and equipment.

-Additionally, consistent with BPA’s October 2008 Long-Term Regional Dialogue Contract Policy Record of Decision, BPA shall pay for the capacity costs for the following transmission arrangements: the PacifiCorp transformer at the Malin Substation and the Southern Intertie portion of the BPA transmission system.

-End Option 2

 If, prior to March 31 of a Rate Case Year, BPA decides to make power or transmission arrangements for «Customer Name»’s Market Exchange Transaction Part C for the upcoming Rate Period different than delivery from the Federal Columbia River Power System, then the Parties shall work together to apportion associated costs in advance of delivery and shall include the costs in a table below.